benjaminbolbrinker/teoroo-journal-club/README.rst

 Arguably, this implementation is not the most efficient and has a time complexity of :math:`O(2^N)`.
 E.g. calculating the 46th number requires :math:`2^{46}` recursive descents and :math:`2^{46} - 1` additions.
-On a interpreted language like Python this can take quite some time.
+Using an interpreted language like Python this can take quite some time.

 In reality it would probably be better to improve the algorithm, but in the following we are trying to speed up this toy example using lower level languages instead.